betobarela/webpage/README.md

 ## Work Experience
 **Theoretical Physicist @ São Paulo State University (_March 2018 - Present_)**
-- Currently leader of two research projects and member of a third one;
+- Leader of two research projects and member of a third one;
 - Author of four papers published on highly ranked journals in the field;
 - Several more works available online.

+**Data Scientist @ Bradesco (_March 2018 - Present_)**
+- Data Scientist focused on modelling;
+- Work in Client Satisfaction;
+- Experience in modelling, advanced analysis, feature engineering, production of studies and storytelling/presentation.

 ## Projects